thirumurthis/Learnings/camel/camel-k/Integration_with_camel-k_example.md

 }
 ```

-- Run the integration in a `--dev` mode with below command
+- During development we can run the integration using `--dev` option, the command to create and run the integration looks like below.

 ```
 kamel run WelcomeRoute.java --dev
 ```

-- Using `--dev` will print the logs in console
+- Using `--dev` will print the logs in console.
-- With this flag any changes to the Java file will update the integration realtime.
+- With this flag any changes to the Java file will reflect immediately in the integration real time.

-- The deployed integration output looks like below after successful installation.
+- Below is the console log output of successfully deployed integration.

 ```
 Condition "Ready" is "True" for Integration welcome-route: 1/1 ready replicas